 “I’m looking forward to seeing the first guests of the hotel check in and the new owners of the residences move in.”

 Work will continue on the tower’s internal and operational fit-outs ahead of the 2022 opening.

 Ms Cali said the consortium’s construction focus will now turn to the second $400 million 63-storey tower as part of the expanded masterplan for The Star Gold Coast, which is on track for completion in 2024.

 The expanded masterplan allows for a total of five additional towers on Broadbeach Island.
-The tower has been designed by acclaimed architects Cottee Parker, in conjunction with multi-award winning DBI Design.
+The tower has been designed by Cottee Parker in conjunction with DBI Design.
 The appointed builder of the tower is Hutchinson Builders.